alanorwick/mosaic/README.md

 ## What *is* Nectar?

 Nectar is the company that makes MOSAIC.
-We're just out of stealth mode, have recently raised pre-seed, and are based in London.
+We're just out of stealth mode, have raised pre-seed, are raising seed now, and are based in London.

-Kubernetes is both complex and complicated.

-Complex is why we love it - it's what makes orchestration powerful - it's inherent.

-Complicated is why some hate it - orchestration's greatest weakness - but *we* believe it's *not* inherent.

-That's why **Nectar's mission** is to make orchestion *orderly*.
+You just installed foreign software into your cluster to enhance it.
+We want to make that the norm, because that's how we think tomorrows's systems will be built: out of other sub systems.

+But how can we trust the systems we integrate if they're so opaque?
+Our first step is to bring transparency to the cloud native executables (YAML + images).
+MOSAIC is the first page in that chapter.

+Ultimately, our vision is to become the new hub, the new clearing house for cloud native executables.

 ## Getting involved

 If this gets you excited, if you're feeling crazy, have some water.
-After that, drop me a line at xavier@codenectar.com or on the K8s slack.
+After that, drop me a line at [xavier@codenectar.com](mailto:xavier@codenectar.com) or on the K8s slack.

 We're looking for cream of the crop engineers who want to create the new standard in container orchestration for the next decade.